Hugh Gerard Pearson1

 Windham Thomas Wyndham-Quin, 4th Earl of Dunraven and Mount-Earl was born on 12 February 1841.1 He was the son of Edwin Richard Wyndham-Quin, 3rd Earl of Dunraven and Mount-Earl and Augusta Gould.1 He married Florence Elizabeth Kerr, daughter of Lord Charles Lennox Kerr and Charlotte Emma Hanmer, on 29 April 1869.1 He died on 14 June 1926 at age 85, without male issue.2

-He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, England.1 He gained the rank of Lieutenant in the service of the 1st Life Guards.1 He succeeded to the title of 4th Baronet Quin, of Adare, co.
-Limerick [I., 1781] on 6 October 1871.1 He succeeded to the title of 2nd Baron Kenry, co.
-Limerick [U.K., 1866] on 6 October 1871.2 He succeeded to the title of 4th Earl of Dunraven and Mount-Earl [I., 1822] on 6 October 1871.1 He succeeded to the title of 4th Viscount Adare [I., 1822] on 6 October 1871.1 He succeeded to the title of 4th Baron Adare [I., 1800] on 6 October 1871.1 He succeeded to the title of 4th Viscount Mount-Earl [I., 1816] on 6 October 1871.1 He was invested as a Knight, Order of St. Patrick (K.P.) in 1872.1 He fought in the Abyssinian Expedition.1 He held the office of Parliamentary Under-Secretary, Colonies between 1885 and 1887.1 He held the office of Lord-Lieutenant of County Limerick between 1896 and 1922.1 He was invested as a Privy Counsellor (P.C.)
-[Ireland] in 1899.1 He held the office of Justice of the Peace (J.P.) for Glamorgan.1 He fought in the Boer War between 1900 and 1901.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1902.1 He was invested as a Officer, Order of the British Empire (O.B.E.).1 He gained the rank of Honorary Captain in the service of the Royal Naval Reserve.1 He gained the rank of Honorary Colonel in the service of the Glamorgan Royal Garrison Artillery.1 He gained the rank of Honorary Colonel in the service of the 5th Battalion, Royal Munster Fusiliers.1 He gained the rank of Honorary Colonel in the service of the 23rd Armoured Car Company, Territorial Army.1 On his death, his UK barony became extinct.2
+He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.1 He gained the rank of Lieutenant in the 1st Life Guards.1 He succeeded as the 4th Baronet Quin, of Adare, co.
+Limerick [I., 1781] on 6 October 1871.1 He succeeded as the 2nd Baron Kenry, co.
+Limerick [U.K., 1866] on 6 October 1871.2 He succeeded as the 4th Earl of Dunraven and Mount-Earl [I., 1822] on 6 October 1871.1 He succeeded as the 4th Viscount Adare [I., 1822] on 6 October 1871.1 He succeeded as the 4th Baron Adare [I., 1800] on 6 October 1871.1 He succeeded as the 4th Viscount Mount-Earl [I., 1816] on 6 October 1871.1 He was appointed Knight, Order of St. Patrick (K.P.) in 1872.1 He fought in the Abyssinian Expedition.1 He held the office of Parliamentary Under-Secretary, Colonies between 1885 and 1887.1 He held the office of Lord-Lieutenant of County Limerick between 1896 and 1922.1 He was appointed Privy Counsellor (P.C.)
+[Ireland] in 1899.1 He held the office of Justice of the Peace (J.P.) for Glamorgan.1 He fought in the Boer War between 1900 and 1901.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1902.1 He was appointed Officer, Order of the British Empire (O.B.E.)1 He gained the rank of Honorary Captain in the Royal Naval Reserve.1 He gained the rank of Honorary Colonel in the Glamorgan Royal Garrison Artillery.1 He gained the rank of Honorary Colonel in the 5th Battalion, Royal Munster Fusiliers.1 He gained the rank of Honorary Colonel in the 23rd Armoured Car Company, Territorial Army.1 On his death, his UK barony became extinct.2

 Children of Windham Thomas Wyndham-Quin, 4th Earl of Dunraven and Mount-Earl and Florence Elizabeth Kerr